 - Election officials can bring the ballot box outside the voting location to make the process more accessible.

-- If electors would like to transfer to another voting location that better meets your accessibility needs, they can apply at the returning office to have their voting location transferred.
-This must be done before Election Day.
+- If you would like to transfer to another voting location that better meets your accessibility needs, you can apply at the returning office to have their voting location transferred.
+This must be done before election day.

 When casting your ballot:

 - We provide ballot templates with Braille numbering and cut outs, which help voters with limited or no vision mark their ballot independently.

 - Voters may bring a friend or support person to assist with marking their ballot.

 - Voters who require it may book an American Sign Language interpreter from the Canadian Hearing Society to accompany them to vote.
 Elections Ontario will cover the cost of the interpreter.